 - A. Supervisors complete a monthly review of the person's Finance Accounts on Therap in addition to other financial documents. - B. During the monthly review, supervisors should verify that: - a.
 Transactions are recorded correctly - b.
 Deposits were made within timelines - c.
 Required receipts are present - d.
 Receipt descriptions and amounts match entry - e.
 Bank accounts were reconciled correctly to statements - f.
 Adjusting and late entries have an explanation - g.
 Purchases exceeding \$100 have proper approval - h.
-Shared Expense Report filled out (if applicable) - C. If using ENCOR Ledger Sheet (ELS) - a.
-Ensure beginning balance coincides with last month's balance - b.
-Supervisors total the 'In' and 'Out' columns, find the difference and write in the 'Column Balance' line - c.
-Verify the 'Column Balance' amount matches the actual balance for all accounts and resolve any discrepancy - d.
-Answer questions on back of ELS and sign - e.
-Submit ELS, receipts, bank statements and any other applicable documentation to coordinator - D. Supervisor is responsible for notifying the team for the following circumstances: - a.
+Shared Expense Report filled out (if applicable) - C. Supervisor is responsible for notifying the team for the following circumstances: - a.
 Prior to the depletion of funds - b.
 Prior to accrual of account balance that may affect eligibility for benefits - c.
-Prior to purchases exceeding \$100
+Prior to purchases exceeding \$100 a.
+In Therap, a supervisor must use the Audit/Reconciliation option; document in 'Comments' section that review was completed